anonyco/Javascript-Fast-Light-Map-WeakMap-Set-And-WeakSet-JS-Polyfill/README.md

 ```

 # When To & When Not To Use This Polyfill
 This polyfill differs from the other polyfills in that it sacrafices standard-conformity that most production sites don't even use for lightweightness and fastness.
-For example, don't use this polyfill if you are relying on WeakMaps to only accept objects (this polyfill skips the check to greatly boost speed).
-Or, if your code heavily relies on probing the getters/setters of Weakmaps or Maps, then don't use this polyfill.
-Other than that, if your only purpose for using Maps are to use non-string types as keys, then this is the polyfill for you.
+For example, this polyfill uses regular maps with a `length` getter added as a proxy to the `size` property as a polyfill to weakmaps.
+This may break some scripts which heavily probe the inner workings of Weakmaps.
+Also, this polyfill does not do Symbols, which should be an okay thing for the majority of production code.

 # Compatibility
-Because this polyfill was aimed at speed & simplicity instead of explicit standard conformity, this polyfill would actually probably work in IE6.
-However no need to worry about that: this polyfill doesn't at all go out of it's way for absurd browser compatibility (like IE6), rather it just happens to be compatible with IE6.
+Because this polyfill was aimed at speed & simplicity instead of explicit standard conformity, this will work in IE9.